josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 I honestly have my pick of literally hundreds more examples; times the goalposts shifted, the game was different for the two sides, and the thing that was previously of crucial importance suddenly vanished from all public discourse, or vice versa.

 "Family values" is an easy one.
-It would be frankly difficult to find a man who embodies the ideal _less_ than their candidate (a serial philanderer and rapist with five children from three marriages).
+It would be frankly difficult to find a man who embodies that ideal _less_ than a serial philanderer and rapist on his third marriage.

+So is "Christian," for that matter; it's hard to imagine someone _less_ Christlike than a hot-tempered, hateful, spiteful, narcissistic, money-worshipping, power-hungry, egotistical bully who lies so casually it's impossible to judge his grasp on reality.
+He's the embodied inversion of everything Christians claim to believe.

 But it doesn't matter.
-The rules aren't for them.
+The Bible is rules, and the rules aren't for them.

 The term "garbage" wasn't offensive when they used it against _other_ people, but yet, it was horrifically offensive to use that word against _them_ (a play familiar both for anyone who remembers 2016, and anyone who's ever experienced the [DARVO](https://en.wikipedia.org/wiki/DARVO) of an abuser).